phantasie-schmiede/psb-foundation/README.md

 ### Registering and configuring modules
 This process is very similar to the way plugins are registered.
+You only have to add a special registration file for modules, which is required by the core.
+The content of this file can always be almost identical (see example below) - just adapt the namespace to your ExtensionInformation class.
 Look into the configuration classes to see all available options and their default values.

 - Classes/Data/ExtensionInformation.php